bengovernali/TVMaze/README.md

-# Getting Started with Create React App
+# TVMaze App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was put together as part of a technical assesment

 ## Available Scripts